BirdhouseHQ/qjson/README.md

 end
 ```

+## Open source

 This project rocks and uses MIT-LICENSE.
+Bug reports and PR's welcome, though
+keep in mind that any increase in scope or complexity will be met with plenty
+of scrutiny.